-TOPIC SIIMMARY TOPIC Failure to execute on proposed business and pricing model changes SUMMARY Core to the success of FINEOS' business model is the delivery of its software products through a cloud-based, SaaS model, as the historical on-premise method of delivery is gradually phased out.
+Failure to execute on proposed business and pricing model changes

+Core to the success of FINEOS' business model is the delivery of its software products through a cloud-based, SaaS model, as the historical on-premise method of delivery is gradually phased out.
 FINEOS believes a cloud-based, SaaS model is the more appropriate method of delivery and pricing for its products into the future given the various efficiency, operational and security benefits and attractiveness of revenue visibility and regularity that this model can provide.
 However, such a significant transition in business model requires a significant investment in resources to facilitate this transition.
 In addition to monetary investment, this transition will also require a significant time investment from various employees in multiple divisions across FINEOS, including developers, sales, financial and legal.
 FINEOS cannot guarantee that it will deliver this transition within its targeted timeframe, that this transition will occur in its entirety and that it will be adopted by all existing clients, and that it will ultimately generate greater revenues for FINEOS than the on-premise model.

-In conjunction with its move to cloud-based, SaaS products, FINEOS has changed its pricing model with new clients only offered cloud-based products under this pricing model over time (refer to Section 3.4.1).
+In conjunction with its move to cloud-based, SaaS products, FINEOS has changed its pricing model with new clients only offered cloud-based products under this pricing model and with FINEOS seeking to transition existing clients to this pricing model over time (refer to Section 3.4.1).
 While FINEOS has contracted with a number of clients under this new pricing model recently, there is no guarantee that this strategy will be successful and generate greater revenues than under the previous on-premise ILF/ALF pricing model.

 FINEOS has a relatively small number of larger contracts (rather than multiple smaller contracts) which typically take a number of months from commencement of discussions to signing and the commencement of revenue generation.
-As a result, delays in contract commencement and revenue generation across an end of financial period (which could include FY19 and FY20) and have an adverse impact on the financial period (which could inclu FINEOS may be exposed to other risks More detail on these risks are outlined in Section 5.1, including: inability to execute on growth strategy significant unanticipated costs or delays might arise in relation to FINEOS' business; influence of significant holding; risk of litigation, claims, disputes and regulatory investigations; failure to keep ahead of changes in political, compliance and regulatory environments; country/region specific risk in new and/or unfamiliar markets; provisions of FINEOS' Constitution and Irish company law; future government regulations and local requirements; and foreign exchange risk.
+As a result, delays in contract commencement and revenue generation across an end of financial period may lead to a reduction in expected revenue in the earlier financial period (which could include FY19 and FY20) and have an adverse impact on the financial performance and position for that earlier financial period.

+FINEOS may be exposed to other risks

+More detail on these risks are outlined in Section 5.1, including:

+- inability to execute on growth strategy - significant unanticipated costs or delays might arise in relation to FINEOS' business; - influence of significant holding; - risk of litigation, claims, disputes and regulatory investigations; - · failure to keep ahead of changes in political, compliance and regulatory environments; - country/region specific risk in new and/or unfamiliar markets; - provisions of FINEOS' Constitution and Irish company law; - future government regulations and local requirements; and - foreign exchange risk.

 In addition, Section 5.2 outlines some general investment risks.

 For further information, see Sections 5.1 and 5.2